alex-nzr/bit-umc-lib/README.md

 `serviceUid`, `email`, `comment` and `address` are not required params.

-`clientUid` and `orderUid` influence  the logic of saving the document in 1C.
+`action` and `orderUid` influence the logic of saving the document in 1C.

 `serviceUid` will add selected service in 1C document.
 ```